kata-containers/kata-containers/docs/Unit-Test-Advice.md

 When writing a test consider which user should run it; even if the code the test is exercising runs as `root`, it may be necessary to *only* run the test as a non-`root` for the test to be meaningful.

-Some repositories already provide utility functions to skip a test:

-- if running as `root`
-- if not running as `root`
+Add appropriate skip guards around code that requires `root` and non-`root` so that the test will run if the correct type of user is detected and skipped if not.

 ### Run Golang tests as a different user